aws-samples/amazon-rds-postgresql-bulk-loading-blog/README.md

 ## Performing bulk loading

 The bash scripts provided execute psql commands against the Amazon RDS for PostgreSQL database.
 The script named `copy_bulk_sequential.sh` executes each psql command after the previous one finishes.
 The script named `copy_bulk_parallel.sh` executes all commands in parallel without waiting for the previous commands to complete.
+There are also a "pre" and "post" bulk loading scripts.
+The `pre_bulkloading.sh` script disables autovacuum at the table level.
+The `post_bulkloading.sh` script executes a checkpoint command, runs vacuum analyze on each of the target tables, then reenables autovacuum on each table.

 Make scripts executable
 ```
+cd psql
+chmod +x pre_bulkloading.sh
+chmod +x post_bulkloading.sh
 chmod +x copy_bulk_sequential.sh
 chmod +x copy_bulk_parallel.sh
 ```

-Executing bulk load sequentially
+Executing bulk load sequentially and report loading time
 ```
+./pre_bulkloading.sh
-./copy_bulk_sequential.sh
+time ./copy_bulk_sequential.sh
+./post_bulkloading.sh
 ```

-Executing bulk load in parallel
+Executing bulk load in parallel and report loading time
 ```
+./pre_bulkloading.sh
-./copy_bulk_parallel.sh
+time ./copy_bulk_parallel.sh
+./post_bulkloading.sh
 ```

 ## Security